 Which is better - deducting the standard mileage rate or actual expenses?

-With the increasing cost of gas, it might be a good idea to revisit which tax deduction is the most beneficial - claiming 54 cents per mile or your actual vehicle expenses.
+With the fluctuating cost of gas, it might be a good idea to revisit which tax deduction is the most beneficial - claiming 54.5 cents per mile (2018) or your actual vehicle expenses.
 Claiming the standard mileage rate is easier.
 All you have to do is keep track of your business miles and multiply them by the current rate.
 In addition to the standard mileage rate, you may also deduct the costs for parking and tolls.
 Plus, if you are self-employed, you can deduct the interest paid on your car loan.Read more ...